About

 Marine Biologist & Storyteller

-Bethany’s work has been published with National Geographic, National Geographic Kids, Nature, Science, Hakai Magazine, Oceana, The Mercury News, Portfolio Vero Beach Magazine, the Wild Dolphin Project, Marine Megafauna Foundation, and FAU’s Harbor Branch Oceanographic Institute, among others.
-Bethany is a research associate with the Wild Dolphin Project, and a contributing photographer to Everyday Extinction, and a member of the Ocean Artists Society.
-She has curated and shown an exhibit at the Manatee Lagoon Eco-Discovery center in Riviera Beach, Fla., and has given many presentations at schools, nature centers, and local businesses, such as dive shops, as well as virtual presentations for Exploring by the Seat of Your Pants.
-She presented at the 2018 NANPA Nature Celebration in Jackson Hole, Wyoming.
+Her work has appeared in National Geographic, Nature, Science, National Geographic Kids, Hakai Magazine, The Mercury News, Oceana, and more.
+She is a research associate with the Wild Dolphin Project, a contributing photographer to Everyday Extinction, and a member of the Ocean Artists Society.
+Her images have been exhibited at the Manatee Lagoon Eco-Discovery Center, and she’s spoken at schools, dive shops, libraries, and events including the 2018 NANPA Nature Celebration in Jackson Hole.

 Photo by Nicodemo Ientile